adioshun/gitBook_DeepDrive/paper2015-mvcnn.md

 ### 3.3.
 Multi-view CNN: Learning to Aggregate Views

-Although having multiple separate descriptors for each3D shape can be successful for classification and retrieval compared to existing 3D descriptors, it can be inconvenient and inefficient in many cases.
+Although having multiple separate descriptors for each 3D shape can be successful for classification and retrieval compared to existing 3D descriptors, it can be inconvenient and inefficient in many cases.

 For example, in Eq.
-1, we need to compute all $$n_x \times n_y pairwise distances between imagesin order to compute distance between two 3D shapes.Simply averaging or concatenating the image descriptorsleads to inferior performance.
+1, we need to compute all $$n_x \times n_y$$ pairwise distances between images in order to compute distance between two 3D shapes.

+Simply averaging or concatenating the image descriptors leads to inferior performance.

-In this section, we focus onthe problem of learning to aggregate multiple views in order to synthesize the information from all views into a single,compact 3D shape descriptor.We design the multi-view CNN (MVCNN) on top ofimage-based CNNs (Fig. 1).
+In this section, we focus on the **problem of learning to aggregate multiple views** in order to synthesize the information from all views into a single, compact 3D shape descriptor.

+We design the multi-view CNN (MVCNN) on top of image-based CNNs (Fig. 1).

 Each image in a 3D shape’smulti-view representation is passed through the first partof the network (CNN1) separately, aggregated at a viewpoolinglayer, and then sent through the remaining partof the network (CNN2).